-Move the lever up to the second detent position to signal a right turn, down to the second detent position to signal a left turn.
+Move the lever all the way up until it locks in position to signal a right turn.
+Move the lever all the way down until it locks in position to signal a left turn.
 The lever automatically returns to the horizontal OFF position once the turn is completed.

-2. Lane Change Signal
+Lane Change Signal (2)

-Move the lever part way to the first detent position and hold until the lane change maneuver is completed.
+Move the lever part way to the catch position and hold until the lane change maneuver is completed.
 The lever will spring back into the OFF position once released.

-3. Headlight Beam Toggle Switch
+Headlight Beam Toggle Switch (3)